 As a beginner, you should get the best table tennis bat/racket that you can Easily Control.
 Your focus should not be about the speed or spin of the racket but instead control.

 Before you invest in a bat, you should learn about the type of material used in their production and how you can identify a quality tennis bat.
-You should learn about the grip and which bat will be more comfortable to handle.
+It would be best if you learned about the grip and which bat will be more comfortable to handle.

 How to Select Table Tennis Bat？

 The table tennis racket set is one piece of equipment you will need to play the game.
 It is usually made of a blade and rubber.
-It is from these parts, you can tell the quality of the table tennis bat.
-Some rackets come pre-made while some are customized.
+It is from these parts.
+You can tell the quality of the table tennis bat.
+Some rackets come pre-made, while some are customized.
 If you are learning to play, you should get an already made bat.
-This type is good for beginners, ideal for loop and a quick attack, and has great speed and control.
+This type is suitable for beginners, ideal for loop and a quick attack, and has excellent speed and control.

 You can always upgrade your table tennis racket to a customized one after you improve in the game.